perfana/perfana-docs/docs/demo.md

 In [alertmanager.yml](https://github.com/perfana/perfana-demo/blob/master/prometheus-config/alertmanager.yml) Perfana has been set up as [receiver](https://prometheus.io/docs/alerting/configuration/#receiver)

 If one of the alerts triggers, Perfana will try to map alert labels to properties of any running test.
 If it finds a match, it will create an [annotation](https://grafana.com/docs/grafana/latest/reference/annotations/) on all linked Grafana dashboards in each graph.
-This can track down root causes for bottleneck in you test runs.
+This can help you track down root causes for bottleneck in your test runs.

 Learn more on alerting [here](https://perfana.github.io/perfana-docs/docs/alerts/alerts.html)